Army Burn Hall College: Post-independence

 At the time of partition of India, the Mill Hill mission was thrown into disarray by the Kashmir conflict and the school was closed.
 In April 1948, Father Herman Thijssen moved to Abbottabad and, along with Father Francis Scanlon, Father George Shanks and Father John Boerkamp, set up Burn Hall School in Abbott Hotel.
 Here, they replicated the English school system that they had themselves studied in.
 More buildings were later added to accommodate an increasing number of students.
 The Fathers promoted sports and extracurricular activities such as art, debates, dramatics and music as a means of character building.
 In 1949, Thijssen went on to establish St. Mary's Academy, Rawalpindi.

 After the creation of Pakistan, foreign missionaries could no longer hope for residential permits.
 So, the Mill Hillers who had spent almost the whole of their lives in British India remained in Abbottabad to provide further service to the school.
 Burn Hall school later came under the control of the Diocesan Board of Education, Rawalpindi.
 In 1956, a new campus was constructed on Mansehra Road, a few miles outside the town, to provide more room for the seniors.
 It came to be known as Senior Burn Hall and the older campus Junior Burn Hall.
 The school in Srinagar was also reopened after nine years in 1956 by Boerkamp as "Burn Hall School".
 It has since been educating much of Kashmir Valley's elite.

-administration
+Administration

 Senior Burn Hall was renamed Army Burn Hall College (which is the present-day main campus) and Junior Burn Hall became Army Burn Hall College for Girls.

 On 28 October 1993, Pakistan Post issued 1 million commemorative postage stamps to celebrate 50 years of Burn Hall Institutions.

 In March 2018, Burn Hall celebrated its 75-year anniversary with a three-day mega event.
 It was attended by a large number of alumni of all ages.
 Gohar Ayub Khan, being an old Hallian, announced the launch of the book History of Burn Hall on behalf of the college.
 On 5 March, Pakistan Post issued commemorative postage stamps to mark the event.